limccn/Android-Charts/README.md

 # Welcome to Android-Charts

 Welcome to `Android-Charts` project page on github.com.
 We just moved from Google Code.<br />
-Android-Charts is a open-source android developing framework written in JAVA on Android SDK.<br />
+Android-Charts is an open-source android developing framework written in JAVA on Android SDK.<br />
-Android-Charts includes a set of very useful graphs/charts you need for developing Android Application.<br />
+Android-Charts includes a set of very useful graphs/charts you need for developing Android application.<br />

-###Released Charts:
+### Released Charts
 - `gird chart`
 - `line chart`
 - `stick chart`